xeokit/xeokit-bim-viewer/README.md

 ### Modal Busy Dialog

-As mentioned above, the viewer displays a modal dialog box whenever we load a model.
+The viewer displays a modal dialog box whenever we load a model.
 The dialog box has a backdrop element, which overlays the viewer.
 Whenever the dialog becomes visible, the backdrop will block interaction events on the viewer's UI.

 Within our [````app/index.html````](https://github.com/xeokit/xeokit-bim-viewer/blob/master/app/index.html) page, the main ````<div>```` is the backdrop element: